Eternalrivers/odin-rock_paper_scissors/README.md

 Set both variable's value to zero

 Task 4:
-Get humanChoice and computerChoice string values and set as parameters for a new function Set humanChoice so that user inputted values is case insensitive Obtain round winner between humanChoice and computerChoice by using conditions;
+Get humanChoice and computerChoice string values
+Set humanChoice so that user inputted values is case insensitive Set humanChoice and computerChoice as parameters for a new function Obtain round winner between humanChoice and computerChoice by using conditions;
   "rock beats scissors"
   "scissor beats paper"
   "paper beats rock"
+Print string value showing the round winner.
+Increment humanScore or computerScore by 1 depending on the round winner

+Task 5:
+Set a new game
+  A new game consists of maximum of 5 rounds
+Repeat each round until either the player reached a score of 3.